LaunchCodeEducation/web-fundamentals/studios/flicklist/1/README.md

 ### Hello, Movies!

 In class, we'll walk through the [Project Setup](#project-setup) steps (see below), and discuss the core concepts of web applications:
-* How is a dynamic web application different form a static website, and what can a dynamic web app do that a static site cannot?
+* How is a dynamic web application different from a static website, and what can a dynamic web app do that a static site cannot?
-* What exactly is the application, and how does it "run"?
+* What exactly is an application, and how does it "run"?
 * How do HTTP requests and responses work?
-* GET and POST requests types
+* What is the difference between GET and POST requests types, and when do we use each?
-* Review of Python class syntax
-* Routes in a web application (i.e. how does a specific request get matched with a specific method)
+* What are routes in a web application and how does a specific request get matched with a specific method?

-We'll also add a bit of code to display a new heading and a "Movie of the Day", which is really just a hard-coded string.
+We'll also review Python class syntax and add a bit of code to display a new heading and a "Movie of the Day", which is really just a hard-coded string.
 You will make this more interesting during the studio.

 ### Project setup

 Let's do some setup work to get our project ready.
-We'll only have to do this once, today.
+We'll only have to do this once.
 Subsequent FlickList studios will require very little setup work.

 #### Clone the repository